DrDanL/drdanl.github.io/index-app-public/README.md

 ## License

 The InDEx app has been released under [GNU General Public License (v3)](https://www.gnu.org/licenses/gpl-3.0.en.html) license to promote open source app development and sharing of innovation within the research community.
+Simply, use freely but make your software accessible to others.

 ## Publication